 This instruction manual presents a dialogue about cross-cultural disconnection and translation, bound together with family history.
 Deanna suggests that differences between generations and peoples of different backgrounds and beliefs can be overcome by sitting down and talking to each other.
 The work also articulates the joys and challenges of growing up as a first generation Australian.

 Deanna co-wrote the translations with her late father Antonios El Hitti and her close friend Katarina Achkar.

-Object of the Game includes new work by Deanna, an interpretive animated video projection narrated by the artist and a public program involving Backgammon tuition and demonstrations.
+Object of the Game includes new work by Deanna, an interpretive animated video projection on how to play the game, narrated by the artist, and a public program involving Backgammon tuition and demonstrations.

 The City of Fremantle Art Collection

 The City of Fremantle Art Collection is grounded in the story of Fremantle, where artists have always chosen to work and live.
 It is the largest municipal collection in WA.
 Over five decades the collection has grown to over 1,500 pieces including paintings, sculpture, prints, photographs and WA ceramics.
 The majority of the artworks both reflect and reveal Fremantle life – its people, relationships, work, culture, politics, social rituals, conflict and leisure time.